All Episodes

 And so how their minds work and what their ultimate goals are, we do not know.

-But it would certainly seem, in terms of the effects that these events have had, and that's the Phoenix Lights, this is an example, showing up over a city.
+But it would certainly seem in terms of the effects that these events have had, and that's the Phoenix Lights, just as an example, showing up over a city.

 Flares last five minutes.